Strategies for AAC

 Key words is a powerful way to demonstrate how we start combining words to build sentences and language, without the demands of having to know/understand the grammar.
 Unfortunately many of us are grammar warriors.
 We hate seeing incorrect grammar all around us and the idea that we might model sentences that are not actually grammatically correct, makes us feel anxious!
 But it is okay - we all need to let that go!

 Logically, modeling key words before full grammatical sentences should make sense - this is probably how the AAC user will develop their language.
 They are likely to say and communicate to us in key words, before they start composing sentences, much the same as all children develop language!
-Everywhere I have ever been, we have always celebrated an individual’s success at combining key words and not stopped to criticise their incorrect grammar.
+We celebrate an individual’s success at combining key words and not stop to criticise their incorrect grammar.